BOD Surcharges & Your Water Bill

 Consider biological supplements.

 Some studies have shown that, where used correctly, biological augmentation can lower oil/grease and BOD and TSS concentrations significantly.
 To be effective, the temperatures of the trap and detention time need to be carefully monitored.
-Temperatures should generally not exceed about 110 degrees Fahrenheit, and the detention time should be several hours.
-However, it is not recommended to attempt biological supplementation without a detailed plan created by a professional which can be prohibitively expensive for many small businesses.
+Temperatures should generally not exceed 110 degrees Fahrenheit, and the detention time should be several hours.
+However, it is only recommended to attempt biological supplementation with a detailed plan created by a professional, which can be prohibitively expensive for many small businesses.
 Additionally, many local municipalities and sewer providers actively prohibit biological supplementation.

 Check your plumbing system.
 In older or poorly designed buildings, we have found instances where the floor drains or food sinks bypass the grease trap or interceptor.
 As a result, any food waste that goes into these drains is not caught by the grease trap.
 Make sure that all plumbing in the food preparation area goes to the interceptor or grease trap, especially if you consider using biological augmentation.
 Make sure to hire a firm that can help you with your commercial kitchen plumbing repairs.